Portugal promotes the most prominent medieval fairs in the world. They happen especially in July and August, on different days each year.

-If going by car, arrive early, or you will face the huge challenge of finding a spot to park.
+If going by car, arrive early.
+Otherwise, you will face the enormous challenge of finding a spot to park.

-The most organized events, like the one in Santa Maria da Feira, offers online reservations in the park.
-You can also buy your entrance ticket – a wonderful idea to avoid the lengthy queues.
+The most organized events – Santa Maria da Feira is an example – offer online reservations to the park.
+You can also buy your entrance ticket – an excellent idea to avoid the lengthy queues.

 You are clever.
-But this is not a suitable choice for the Medieval Fairs in Silves and Castro Marim, because public transportation is terrible (a shame!) in the Algarve.
+But this is not a suitable choice for the medieval fairs in Silves and Castro Marim because public transportation is terrible (a shame!) in the Algarve.
 Forget about bus and train.
 And there is no underground.
-Taxi, however, is practical.

-Unfortunately, a Medieval Fair is not a viable visit for people with reduced mobility.
-We move in historic places with uneven floors, stones, lengthy stairs with high steps, streets with steep climbs.
+Unfortunately, a medieval fair is not a viable visit for people with reduced mobility.
+We move through historic places with stones, uneven floors, long stairs, sloping streets.

-The videos below were published by the producers of the anual event in Santa Maria da Feira.
+The producers of Santa Maria da Feira’s event published the videos below.
 The audio is in Portuguese, but the images will be enough to show what you need to see.

 May you live a fascinating medieval day in Portugal!

 » I live in the Algarve (South of Portugal).
 My first fiction book, for young adults, was published in 2001 in the Portuguese language — a time travel adventure with thousands of readers.
 I also wrote books and guides about travel and technology.
 Screenplays are my greatest passion.

 » This is the English version of my blog G. DAMAS (Portuguese language, online since 2010).
 English is not my native language.

 [ More / Contact ]